Perturbation-based inference for diffusion processes: Obtaining effective models from multiscale data: Error Analysis for the Estimation Procedure

 In view of Definition \ref{def:est:conv} the key property of the estimation procedure for a numerically feasible result is that the error $\norm{\theta-\hat{\theta}_{\delta,h,N}^\varepsilon}_2$ vanishes asymptotically.
-Upon recalling that $\theta\in\Theta$ denotes the true parameter in \eqref{eq:sde}, while $\hat\theta_{\delta,h,N}^\varepsilon$ is the estimated value based on $X^\varepsilon$ (i.e.\ given by \eqref{eq:param:lsp:approx:weak}), one can divide the error into two parts:
+Upon recalling that $\theta\in\Theta$ denotes the true parameter in \eqref{eq:sde}, while $\hat\theta_{\delta,h,N}^\varepsilon$ is the estimated value based on $X^\varepsilon$ (i.e.\ given by \eqref{eq:param:lsp:approx:weak}), one can divide the error into two parts

 where $\hat\theta$ solves \eqref{eq:param:lsp}.
-The first part accounts for the error introduced by solving \eqref{eq:fun:form:param:sys} in the least-squares sense instead of solving it directly and this part is not affected by any other error sources.
+The first part accounts for the error introduced by solving \eqref{eq:fun:form:param:sys} in the least-squares sense which is not affected by any other error sources.
 Hence, it vanishes if the estimation procedure is model consistent.
-The second part in \eqref{eq:decomp:error} measures the effect of the different error contributions as well as the influence of using a weak perturbation $X^\varepsilon$ of $X$.
-Instead of decomposing the second term further into one term reflecting the $\varepsilon$-stability and one term characterizing the numerical consistency, we will study the second term in \eqref{eq:decomp:error} directly and address the $\varepsilon$-stability and consistency concepts in Corollary \ref{coroll:asymp:unbiased} afterward.
+The second part in \eqref{eq:decomp:error} measures the effect of the different error contributions as well as the influence of using a weak perturbation $X^\varepsilon$ of $X$ as input.
+Instead of decomposing the second term further into one term reflecting the $\varepsilon$-stability and one term characterising the numerical consistency, we will study the second term in \eqref{eq:decomp:error} directly and address the $\varepsilon$-stability and consistency concepts in Corollary \ref{coroll:asymp:unbiased} afterwards.

 For notational convenience and to facilitate the presentation of the proofs that follow, we introduce

 and, for any discretization time $\tau\in\mathcal{T}_h$,